tingc10/serverless-white-elephant/README.md

 - [x] Can update user
 - [x] Host can create room with name.
 Room generates with a room code
 - [ ] User can input gift with gift name, url, description, image url
+- [ ] User can fetch all users and gifts in a room
 - [ ] Host can start game -> generates turn tokens and sets turn index
 - [ ] User should be able to fetch all gifts in the room and identify the one they submitted